Rohit17173/java/README.md

 In Java, the JVM has several different memory areas that are used to manage the execution of Java programs.
 These memory areas are collectively known as the Java Memory Model and are divided into three main categories: the Heap, the Stack, and the Method Area.

-- ***Heap***: The Heap is the memory area where Java objects are allocated.
+- **Heap**: The Heap is the memory area where Java objects are allocated.
 Its divided into two regions, the Young Generation and the Old Generation, and is managed by the garbage collector.
 The Heap is where the majority of the memory in a Java program is allocated.
-- Stack: The Stack is a memory area where method-specific data is stored.
+- **Stack**: The Stack is a memory area where **method-specific** data is stored.
 Each time a method is called, a new frame is added to the top of the stack, and when the method returns, the frame is removed.
-The Stack is used for storing primitive types, method parameters, and local variables.
+The Stack is used for storing **primitive types**, method parameters, and local variables.
-- Method Area: The Method Area is a memory area where the compiled bytecode of a Java program is stored.
+- **Method Area**: The Method Area is a memory area where the **compiled bytecode** of a Java program is stored which has .class extension.
 It contains information about the classes and methods used in the program, including field data, method bytecode, and runtime constant pool.
 The Method Area is also known as the Permanent Generation (PermGen) in older versions of the JVM.